afneville/docs/vcs/branches.md

 ---
-author: Alex Neville
+author: Alexander Neville
 date: 2023-03-29
 title: Local Branches
 ---

+A branch in git is simply a lightweight pointer to a commit.
+Branches enable development to diverge from the main history of the project in places, giving developers unlimited editable local copies of a project, without interfering with the work of others.

+As an example, one developer could create a branch at a certain commit and continue making changes locally.
+At the same time, another developer may continue working on the main branch or even create another branch to work on another part of the project.
+When each developer's progress is ready to be shared, the changes made in their branch can be _merged_ with a shared branch.

-The branch information can be suppressed/shown with the `--no-decorate` / `--decorate` flags.
+`HEAD` points to the current branch.
+The branch information can be suppressed/shown in with the `--no-decorate` / `--decorate` flags.

 ```text
 $ git log --oneline --no-decorate